September 24, 2020 by Carla Duenas

-Why?
-Because nationwide, African-Americans are far more likely to be diagnosed with and die from coronary heart disease.
+Moreover, African-Americans disproportionately have underlying risk factors, such has high blood pressure, and are far more likely to be diagnosed with and die from coronary heart disease.
+This puts African-Americans at a higher risk of serious illness from the coronavirus.

 “In terms of cardiovascular health, there is a disproportionate occurrence of risk factors in African-Americans,” says Marcus St. John, M.D., interventional cardiologist with Miami Cardiac & Vascular Institute, part of Baptist Health South Florida.